openvinotoolkit/openvino_tensorflow/README.md

         mkdir build
         cd build
-        cmake -DUNIT_TEST_ENABLE=TRUE -DTF_SRC_DIR=<location of the TensorFlow source directory> ..
+        cmake -DUNIT_TEST_ENABLE=TRUE -DTF_SRC_DIR=<path to TensorFlow source directory> ..
         make -j <your_processor_cores>
         make install
-        pip install -U python/dist/<ngraph-0.5.0-py2.py3-none-linux_x86_64.whl>
+        pip install -U python/dist/<ngraph-0.6.0-py2.py3-none-linux_x86_64.whl>

 This final step automatically downloads the necessary version of `ngraph` and the dependencies.
-The resulting plugin [DSO] is named `libngraph_bridge.so`.

 Once the build and installation steps are complete, you can start using TensorFlow with nGraph backends.

+Please add the following line to enable nGraph: `import ngraph`

 Note: The actual filename for the pip package may be different as it's version dependent.
 Please check the `build/python/dist` directory for the actual pip wheel.

 ## Using the stable upstreamed version

-nGraph is being added to the TensorFlow source tree using the pull requests.
+nGraph is being added to the TensorFlow source tree the using pull requests from time to time.

 In order to build that version of nGraph, download the source tree as mentioned above and select `Y` when prompted to build with nGraph.

 For this final option, there is **no need to separately build `ngraph-tf` or to use `pip` to install the ngraph module**.
 With this configuration, your TensorFlow model scripts will work without any changes.

+Note: The version that is available in the upstreamed version of TensorFlow usually lags the features and bug fixes available in the `master` branch of this repository.

 ### Running tests